nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

     }
 ```

-We've modified the `create_process` function to take the pointer to the execution image (`image`) and the image size (`image_size`) as arguments.
-It copies the execution image page by page for the specified size and maps it to user mode pages.
+We've modified `create_process` to take the pointer to the execution image (`image`) and the image size (`image_size`) as arguments.
+It copies the execution image page by page for the specified size and maps it to the process' page table.
 Also, it sets the jump destination for the first context switch to `user_entry`.
 For now, we'll keep this as an empty function.

 > [!WARNING]
 >
 > If you map the execution image directly without copying it, processes of the same application would end up sharing the same physical pages.
+IT ruins the memory isolation!

-Lastly, we'll modify the caller of the `create_process` function and make it create a user process:
+Lastly, modify the caller of the `create_process` function and make it create a user process:

 ```c:kernel.c {8,12}
 void kernel_main(void) {